-A reading of the minutes of the system for the year indicated approval for all monthly disbursements.
+A reading of the minutes of the system for August through December did not indicate approval for payments to employees which would constitute bonuses, advance or gifts.
 We also inspected payroll records for the year and noted no instances which would indicate payments to employees which would constitute bonuses, advance or gifts.